 This simple breathing exercise (how to clear a stuffy nose or get rid of nasal congestion) was developed by Russian doctors practicing the Buteyko breathing method.
-Around 200 physicians taught this exercise to hundreds of their patients with blocked noses.
-Most people can make their stuffy nose clear in less than 1 minute.
+Around 200 physicians taught this home remedy to their patients with blocked noses.

 Sit down and after your usual exhalation, pinch your nose to hold your breath, while nodding your head up and down.
-Hold your breath as long as possible but remember to breathe only through your nose when you later release your nose.
-When you get a strong desire to breathe, release the nose and take a small gentle inhalation and then relax your body muscles to exhale.
+Hold your breath as long as possible but remember to breathe only through your nose when you later release your nose to make an inhalation.
+When you get a strong desire to breathe, release the nose and take a small gentle inhalation (not as much as you want).
+Then, for the exhalation just relax your body muscles.

-Then again, take a small inhale and relax for the exhale.
-Your goal is to breathe less than before this breathing exercise, but with total relaxation of all body muscles.
-Hence, you are going to have air hunger or the desire to breathe more for about 1-2 minutes.
+For your next breath in, take a small inhale and relax for the exhale.
+Your goal is to breathe less air than before this breathing exercise, but with total relaxation of all body muscles.
+Hence, you are going to have an air hunger or the desire to breathe more for about 1-2 minutes.

-In less than 1 or 2 minutes you will notice that your stuffy nose gets clear.
+In less than 1 or, maximum, 2 minutes you will notice that your stuffy nose gets clear.
 Your next goal is to continue this reduced breathing, to keep the nose clear all the time.

-Most likely, the nose will get blocked later (e.g., during night sleep).
-If so, you need to learn the technique that is called "mouth taping".
-Find the manual that is called "How to maintain nasal breathing 24/7".
+Most likely, the nose will get blocked later (e.g., at night during sleep).
+If it does happen, you will need to learn the technique that is called "mouth taping".
+Search this website for the manual that is called "How to maintain nasal breathing 24/7" or see Resources below.

 How does it work?
 When you hold your breath and do some physical movements (nodding your head or walking, but with the nose pinched), your airways, lungs, blood-and-body cells, including the stuffy nose, accumulate more carbon dioxide.
 CO2 is the most powerful known vasodilator and dilator of all tubular layers of smooth muscles, including those in the sinuses, bronchi and bronchioles.
 As a result, airways dilate and this leads to quick relief of nasal congestion.
 Additional effects are due to dilation of arteries and arterioles when arterial CO2 is increased.
 CO2-induced vasodilation improves blood-and-oxygen supply to your stuffy nose (see CO2-related links for clinical studies).